mohamedsaif/ContosoShopManager/WalkthroughGuide/06-CloudDeployment/README.md

 Please take note of ***Connection String*** that will be used later in configuration access to both API and Function services later.

->***NOTE:*** for more information about the different Comoso DB capabilities and options, you can review [Cosmos DB Documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).
+>***NOTE:*** for more information about the different Cosmos DB capabilities and options, you can review [Cosmos DB Documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).

 #### Azure Storage Explorer for Cosmos DB